SHOEBOX HOMES

 Area: 90sqm

-In many areas in South Africa, the typical house size is 36sqm.
-They are often occupied by many people.
-The Ackerman Foundation Pick n Pay 36sqm Challenge was to find solutions to maximise space and increase comfort in small homes.
-The Nested Bunk Beds was our winning entry to the 36sqm Challenge.
+In many areas across South Africa, the typical home is just 36sqm — yet these modest spaces are often shared by many people.
+The Ackerman Foundation Pick n Pay 36sqm Challenge invited designers to find innovative solutions to maximise space and improve comfort in small homes.
+Our winning entry, the Nested Bunk Bed system, addressed this challenge through a simple but ingenious design that makes the most of every square metre.

-A new non-governmental organisation (NGO) called Shoebox Homes was established to manage the roll out of the bed system for orphanages and townships across South Africa.
+Following the competition, a new non-governmental organisation — Shoebox Homes — was established to manage the rollout of the bed system to orphanages and townships across South Africa, turning a design solution into a meaningful social impact.

 Shoebox Homes image_2500x_01.jpg